DSPN/amazon-deployment-guide/bestpractices.md

 ### EBS

 EBS comes in a variety of flavors.
 DSE requires lower latency storage.
-For this reason the only EBS we recommend is EBS Provisioned IOPS or SSD (io1).
+For this reason we recommend EBS Provisioned IOPS or SSD (io1) for most use cases.
+For analytics heavy workloads General Purpose SSD EBS (gp2) may be sufficient.

 We recommend 1-2 TB of attached storage per instance.
 We recommend half the allocated disk be reserved for compaction.

+More information on ebs is available at http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html

 ## Network